Quabena/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-6-print_line.c - Is a C function that prints a straight line in the terminal 7-print_diagonal.c - Is a C function that prints a diagonal line in the terminal 8-print_square.c - Is a C function that prints a square in the terminal with (#)
+6-print_line.c - Is a C function that prints a straight line in the terminal 7-print_diagonal.c - Is a C function that prints a diagonal line in the terminal 8-print_square.c - Is a C function that prints a square in the terminal with (#) 9-fizz_buzz.c - Is a C program that prints numbers from 1 to 100...FizzBuzz